perxpective/Cybersecurity-Therapy/DFI/DFI Revision Summary.md

 	- Grand Unified Bootloader (GRUB)
 - **How to detect if partition is hidden?**
 	- Account for all disk space when examining an evidence drive
-	- Analyse any disk areas
+	- Analyse any disk areas containing more space that